oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 <a class="nav-link text-dark" asp-area="" asp-page="/Chat">Chat</a>
 ```

-At this point, if you run the `dotnet run` command or run the application from Visual Studio, you should be able to navigate to the chat page that just has the heading **"Chat"**.
+Now, if you run the `dotnet run` command or run the application from Visual Studio, you should be able to navigate to the chat page with the heading **"Chat"**.
 Make sure that it runs successfully before moving on to the next step.

-### Add Docker Support to Your .NET Chat Application
+### Add Docker support to your .NET chat application

 Before you add the chat functionality, add the Docker support.
-Add a file named **Dockerfile** to the root **Okta.Blog.Chat** folder with below content in it.
+Add a file named **Dockerfile** to the root **Okta.Blog.Chat** folder with the following content:

 ```docker
 # build and publish the app